Further Steps Notice

 What you must do if your address changes.

-Note from Bailiff Advice.
+Commentary from Bailiff Advice.

 If you have a query about a Further Steps Notice or any other matter regarding enforcement of a Magistrate Court fine by a bailiff (including getting a payment proposal agreed), you can email a question to us using our popular Question page.
 Alternatively, you can contact us by phone.
-Details are on our Contact page.A simple overview of the new Taking Control of Goods Regulations 2013 including details of bailiff fees, notices that must be given by the bailiff and items that are ‘exempt’ from being taken into control can be read here.
+Details are on our Contact page.A simple guide to the Taking Control of Goods Regulations 2013 including details of bailiff fees, notices that must be given by the bailiff and items that are ‘exempt’ from being taken into control can be read here.